About the Scholarship Program

 Scholarship Details & Requirements

-- While we consider your GPA and test scores, we place greater emphasis on your passion for education and demonstrated service to the LGBT community or a desire to serve the LGBT community
+- While we consider your GPA and test scores, we place greater emphasis on your passion for education and demonstrated service to the LGBTQ community or a desire to serve the LGBTQ community

 - Multiple applicants will be selected; the final number will depend on applicant volume and qualifications

-- The Charlotte Pride Scholarship provides up to $2,500 and may bue used to cover your tuition, fees, on-campus housing or books at an accredited non-profit academic institution in the 2018-2019 academic year
+- The Charlotte Pride Scholarship provides up to $2,500 and may be used to cover your tuition, fees, on-campus housing or books at an accredited non-profit academic institution in the 2022-2023 academic year

 - Note that applicants will be notified via email

-- All applications are due on Sunday, June 10, 2018 by 11:59pm Eastern Standard Time; no late applications will be accepted
+- All applications are due on June 1, 2022, by 11:59pm Eastern; no late applications will be accepted

 We invite you to share information about the Charlotte Pride Scholarship with your networks on social media, in your community organizations, student clubs and on campus!